netrunners-dev/Vision-One/README.md

 3. **Activate Speech-To-Text mode**

     Tap the speech-to-text button.
-A "boop" sound will indicate when you can begin speaking.
-Your speech will be displayed on the screen, with a slight delay of one second.
+A "bleep"-like sound will indicate when you can begin speaking.
+Text will be displayed on the screen, with a slight delay, displaying what the other party is saying.
 Another "boop" sound will signal the end of speech recognition.

 4. **Activate AI mode**

     Tap the AI button.
-A "boop" will let you know it's ready for your question.
-Once you ask your question, another "boop" will sound, followed by the answer displayed on the screen.
+A "bleep" will let you know when it's ready for your question.
+Once you ask your question, you will hear another "bleep", followed by the answer getting displayed on the screen.

 5. **Refresh Battery Level**

-    Tapping the battery refresh button in the app will update the battery percentage in real-time.
+    Tapping the battery refresh button in the app will update the battery percentage.

 ## Contact

-If you have any questions, suggestions, or feature requests, please feel free to reach out to us trough [Mail](mailto:contact@netrunners.work).
+If you have any questions, suggestions, or feature requests, please feel free to reach out to us trough our [e-mail](mailto:contact@netrunners.work)!

 ## Credits